igreil/simplinvoice/README.md

 basis for your invoice, but the English one is more proof-of-concept than anything else.
 All letters are extensively commented in English.

-## Known issues / Bug / Wanted Improvements
+## Known issues / Bugs / Wanted improvements / Random thoughts

 - Remove last traces of German functions, variable names, comments etc.
-- We need a configurable thousand separator, as in 100.000 vs. 100 000
-  (There is code out there, just need to implement it.
-Inital attempt with siunitx have not been entirely sucessfull.)
 - Only natural numbers are accepted as tax rates for now (i.e., 10, 16, 21
   etc. percent – France for one uses reduced rates of 5.5 and 2.1 percent for some goods or services.
 Similarly, Switzerland.